-You will receive an individual timetable for external examinations showing your own specific examinations with details of date, time, and duration of exam, venue and seat number.
+You will receive an individual timetable for external examinations nearer to the start of the series, showing your own specific examinations with details of date, time, and duration of exam, venue and seat number.
 Please check it carefully.
-If you think something is wrong please see your exams officer immediately.
+If you think something is wrong please see the exams officer as soon as possible.

 Some candidates may have a clash where two subjects are timetabled at the same time.
 The school will make special timetable arrangements for these candidates only.
 This may involve you taking one exam straight after the other or that you are moved to another room at the end of the first exam and are supervised by an invigilator until you are ready to do the next exam.
+If you have an exam clash and have a preference about which order you sit the papers in, you must also inform us by the 7th of February and we will endeavor to accommodate this request.